UiL-OTS-labs/procreg/README.md

 Procreg provides a browser-based portal in which guided questions help researchers register exactly what is necessary to fulfill their requirements under the AVG.
 It requires no prior knowledge on personal data collection for the end-user and therefore contains an educational component.

+### Blueprint and consumers

+Most of the application revolves around building a Registration object.
+This is a complex object that sprawls in many sub-objects, therefore its logic and validation are contained in a Blueprint.

+Check it out in: `registrations/blueprints.py`

+The Blueprint, and with it the registration in question, is validated by recursively running so-called consumers.
+Each consumers tends to validate a certain form question, but there isn't a strict one-on-one relationship between the two.
+If succesful, a consumer will return a list of further consumers to run which represent the next steps in validation.

 # Development

 ## Setting up